Fayette County, Tennessee: Demographics

 Since the four-lane expansion of Highway 64 in the early 1990s, western Fayette County has had a population explosion.
 Although the county seat is still in Somerville, the population of Oakland has far surpassed it because of the influx of people working in Shelby County and seeking more affordable housing.

 Although Fayette County is growing on its western side, the county's economy is still based on agriculture.
 Historically it was a site of cotton plantations as part of the Mississippi Delta.
 Several of the county's largest farmers control the vast majority of the county's wealth.
 Some of these families have been farming for generations dating back to plantations before the Civil War.
 Others are younger farmers who have used their skill, business savvy, and work ethic to develop large farming operations.

 Fayette County has become a destination for people of the Memphis metro area.
-This group is known by Fayette County natives as "Shelby County Spillover" or "White Flight Memphonites".
 The total value for building permits in June 2007 was close to that of the much larger Memphis suburban area of DeSoto County, Mississippi.